TechNexion-Vision/vizionsdk-python/README.md

 # pyvizionsdk
 pyvizionsdk is a software development kit for Python bindings wrapped from the original VizionSDK C++ implementation.
 It supports various versions of Python on different types of platforms.

+## What is included in the repository
+- Samples : Python samples project source code.
+- config : A config file of TechNexion Camera series for pyvizionsdk to recognize the devices.

 ## Supported TechNexion Cameras

 ### MIPI Cameras